-The changes will affect different facets of an online business and could require updates to their administrative processes, VAT compliance procedures, invoice and billing processes, and other matters such as order completion processes with customers and vendors.
+The changes will have considerable implications for online businesses that sell digital products.
+One of the quick fixes may require updates to administrative processes, VAT compliance procedures, invoice and billing processes, and other matters such as order completion processes with customers and vendors.

-A customer’s valid VAT ID number is currently only a formal requirement to reduce the VAT rate to zero in European Union supplies of goods (including digital goods).
+A customer’s valid VAT number is currently only a formal requirement to reduce the VAT rate to zero in European Union supplies of goods (including digital goods).

-It has been a common misconception that you have to obtain and verify the VAT ID number of your customer in another EU member state.
+It has been a common misconception that you have to obtain and verify the VAT number of your customer in another EU member state.
 The Court of Justice of the European Union (CJEU) has ruled many times stating that this is not a substantive requirement for zero-rating.
-Therefore, the zero VAT rate cannot be refused simply because you did not receive a valid VAT ID number from your customer.
+Therefore, the zero VAT rate cannot be refused simply because you did not receive a valid VAT number from your customer.

-Under the new rules of the “short-term quick fixes”, the use of a valid VAT ID number will become a substantive requirement for applying the zero VAT rate.
-You will need to have proof that a customer has actively communicated the VAT ID number to you.
+Under the new rules of the “short-term quick fixes”, the use of a valid VAT number will become a substantive requirement for applying the zero VAT rate.
+You will need to have proof that a customer has actively communicated the VAT number to you.
 It is not enough to discover the number yourself on the internet.

-Many online businesses achieve this by offering an input field through which customers can provide their VAT ID number.
-The evidence of the date when the VAT ID number was communicated to you should be stored.
+Many online businesses achieve this by offering an input field through which customers can provide their VAT number.
+The evidence of the date when the VAT number was communicated to you should be stored.
 If you use a 3rd party provider (merchant of record) for handling sales, ask to have this implemented as soon as possible.

 Failing to comply can cause unnecessary havoc to a young startup and non-compliance can be picked up by tax administrations when your customers try to reclaim VAT.

-You also have to state the validated VAT ID number on your customer’s invoice, otherwise it will no longer be possible to apply the zero VAT rate as of January 1, 2020.
+You also have to state the validated VAT number on your customer’s invoice, otherwise it will no longer be possible to apply the zero VAT rate as of January 1, 2020.
 Furthermore, you must file an EC sales list for zero-rated sales.

 Instigate Robust and Automated Validation Processes

 The new rules do not specifically require you to verify the validity of the number but you should be prepared to validate them on a regular basis.
 Tax administrations may reason that you should take reasonable steps to avoid becoming involved in any VAT fraud.
-You should therefore take all practical measures to verify your customers’ VAT ID numbers.
+You should therefore take all practical measures to verify your customers’ VAT numbers.

-We’ve made it especially easy for you to validate VAT ID numbers automatically.
+We’ve made it especially easy for you to validate VAT numbers automatically.
 A lot of business logic is already built-in and made available to you via API.

-Mass VAT ID number validations are also possible, for example, to perform a quarterly review and re-validation process to avoid problems with deregistered numbers.
-If you’re using Stripe to handle charges, you can re-validate VAT ID numbers automatically when an invoice becomes due.
+Mass VAT number validations are also possible, for example, to perform a quarterly review and re-validation process to avoid problems with deregistered numbers.
+If you’re using Stripe to handle charges, you can re-validate VAT numbers automatically when an invoice becomes due.

 It would be a mistake not to implement robust processes because VAT liabilities may arise under the new rules.